 Corrosive materials, such as those used for ice and snow removal and dust control, can also accumulate on the underside of a vehicle.
-These materials should be removed by flushing the undercarriage regularly with water, especially horizontal surfaces, cavities and other areas where mud and other deposits may collect.
+These materials should be removed by flushing the undercarriage regularly with water, especially horizontal surfaces, cavities, and other areas where mud and other deposits may collect.

-EXTERIOR FINISH
+EXTERIOR AUTOMOTIVE PAINT FINISH

-The exterior surface of your motor home has an automotive gel-coated fiberglass finish.

-Follow these precautions to keep it looking its best and preserve maximum gloss and durability.
+The body of your coach is fully or partially finished with the highest quality automotive paint and clearcoat.
+Follow these precautions to keep the finish on your coach looking its best and preserve maximum gloss and durability.